 Colorado Emergency Rental and Homeowner Assistance Program

-If you are unable to pay your rent, mortgage or mobile home lot rent because you experienced financial need due to COVID-19 and your household monthly income is at or below the maximum income listed here, you may be eligible for EHAP funding.
+If you are unable to pay your rent or mobile home lot rent because you experienced financial need due to COVID-19 and your household monthly income is at or below the maximum income listed here, you may be eligible for EHAP funding.

 See this document for detailed program information: EHAP Program Guidelines